 - Bone graft substitute comes from man-made plastic, ceramic, or bioresorbable compounds.
 Often called cages, this graft material is packed with shavings of living bone tissue taken from your spine during surgery.

 After fusion you may notice some range of motion loss, but this varies according to neck mobility before surgery and the number of levels fused.
 If only one level is fused, you may have similar or even better range of motion than before surgery.
 If more than two levels are fused, you may notice limits in turning your head and looking up and down.
-New motion-preserving artificial disc replacements have emerged as an alternative to fusion.
+Motion-preserving artificial disc replacements have emerged as an alternative to fusion.
 Similar to knee replacement, the artificial disc is inserted into the damaged joint space and preserves motion, whereas fusion eliminates motion.
-Outcomes for artificial disc compared to ACDF (the gold standard) are similar, but long-term results of motion preservation and adjacent level disease are not yet proven.
-Talk with your surgeon about whether ACDF or artificial disc replacement is most appropriate for your specific case.
+Outcomes for artificial disc compared to ACDF are similar, but long-term results of motion preservation and adjacent level disease are not yet proven.
+Talk with your surgeon about whether ACDF or artificial disc replacement is most appropriate for you.

 Who is a candidate?